Blog ComparisonsHelp Scout vs Intercom: 2026 Head-to-Head Comparison

 In short, Intercom can quickly become very pricey, while Help Scout can lack the necessary features for scalability.

-If you're after a more powerful alternative, check out Featurebase (👋 that's us).
-We're a modern & affordable alternative to Intercom and Help Scout - but we’ll stay unbiased in this comparison, promise.
+If you're after a more powerful alternative, check out Featurebase.
+We're a modern and affordable alternative to Intercom and Help Scout, but we'll stay unbiased in this comparison, promise.

 Help Scout vs Intercom: the feature set